mooreds/docs-1/get-started/quickstart.md

 layout: docs.mustache
 ---

-Transposit is a zero-ops platform that lets developers instantly connect to and compose with APIs.
+Transposit is an API composition platform that brings the power of a relational database to the API ecosystem.

-In this quickstart, we’re going to build a slash command in Slack that connects to an external data source.
-Slack commands trigger an app and display a custom response.
-Our command will display a random image of a dog&mdash;you can modify it later to work with cats, Pokemon, your calendar, updates from Github, or whatever data you want.
+In this quickstart guide, you'll use Transposit to build a custom Slack bot that provides a personalized experience with Google Calendar for your team.

 You can also [watch this in a short video](https://www.youtube.com/watch?v=VLvjSh1fkp0):